acse-qq219/MPI/README.md

 # WINS MPI - FOR PERSONAL STUDY USE ONLY
+All content refers to Imperial College London ACSE module.
+Please use this note personally.

 ## Configuration for MSVC
 * Install MSVC C++ 2017 (or higher version)